haych-hub/Mining-of-Legacy-Data/README.md

 - Present my results and review my finings to critical analysis how my methodology was appropriate for this project.

 <h3>Data Understanding</h3>
+The dataset contains two attributes which are unique to the patients.
+But there is one attribute missing name Session.
+Six attributes in the dataset which are Boolean yes/no, two values (Nominal).
+Two more attributes which are percentage figure [0-100].
+These fields satisfy the data required to be used in this process.
+But I noticed some problems with it, when looking at the data type Contra was labelled as an object.
+For Contra and IPSI these are inclusive integer ranges.
+Lastly, the label is either Risk or No risk.
+This will determine if a patient is at risk from the previous attributes in the dataset.
+In total there is 12 data field, but one is missing.
+Each field gives relevant information on the type of condition a patient may have.

 Doing a cat plot of label with a hue of each data column, the data was visualized.
 The data showed that patients with diabetes were more likely to be at risk than those without.
 Those with diabetes and not at risk was very small.
 There was also a bar for unknown suggesting that the data had to be cleaned.
 A visualization of IPSI using cat plot showed that those at risk generally had higher IPSI but were also distributed sparsely along lower values.
 Those not at risk had the highest count near the median.
 Indication showed that it also had null or unknown values.
 ASX is split into two columns because each spelling of the entry is treated as a unique entry.
 This would have to be fixed in data preparation.
 The entries that had TIA were more likely to not be at risk than they were to be at risk.